tessercat/daoistic-book/blog/setting-the-bar/content.md

 因其所有
 而並用之

-Society today has high expectations and blames us when we don’t measure up, gives us hard jobs and punishes us when we don’t succeed, sends us on dangerous missions and executes us when we aren’t brave.
+Society today has high expectations and blames us when we don't measure up, gives us hard jobs and punishes us when we don't succeed, sends us on dangerous missions and executes us when we aren't brave.
 People respond
 by polishing their stories and lying to authorities, by playing dirty tricks and taking stupid risks.
-Laws are harsh, punishment severe, but we can’t help ourselves.
+Laws are harsh, punishment severe, but we can't help ourselves.
 A cornered animal lashes out,
 a frightened hen will peck,
 desperate people lie.